 In the kitchen is a hingin’ lum, or hanging chimney, made of papier mache built onto a frame of wooden laths and lined with paper.
 The lum helped guide smoke from the open hearth out through a flue and through the roof.

 It is amazing to see the papier mache fireplace, which is extremely large, and still functional; it was working on the day we visited, spreading a welcome glow of warmth through the otherwise chilly cottage interior.

 Inside the Longhouse

 The Robertson family lived here at Moirlanich from 1809 or earlier, and the longhouse remains almost completely unaltered since the last member of the family died in 1968.
 Look for traditional box beds and a Scotch dresser.
-The walls were lined with 'wallpaper' made of old newspapers, and several examples of these period-pieces have been separated for visitors to look at in detail.
+The walls were lined with 'wallpaper' made of old newspapers, mixed with inexpensive printed paper.

 Many of the house contents are original to the house, while others have been brought in from elsewhere to match the time period and the anecdotal evidence from people who knew the Robertson family.